poplatek/payment-methods-book/brick-n-mortar/README.md

 ## Exec Summary

+Missing: Vipps, Dankort

-### Danske MobilePay
+### MobilePay

 MobilePay is very strong in many ways.
+The use cases seem generally quite well designed for MobilePay, and MobilePay has a lot of features.

 MobilePay's use cases seems reasonably good even for brick-and-mortar payments.
 They used to require an extra Bluetooth/QR-Code device but this is no longer the case because e.g. Verifone and Ingenico are offering classic payment terminals that support these communications technologies.

-On top of that, MobilePay uses only one app and is even sporting a locked screen purchase that allows the customer to purchase using mobile phone nofitications.
-And MobilePay is trying to get black screen and open screen purchases to work as well.
+On top of that, MobilePay uses only one app and is even sporting a locked screen purchase that allows the customer to purchase using mobile phone notifications.
+MobilePay is also trying to get black screen and open screen purchases to work, as well.

-The use cases seem generally quite well designed for MobilePay, and MobilePay has a lot of features.

-MobilePay is also aiming at being able to interoperate w/the Swedish Swish in order to be able to transfer payments between Swedish Swish users and Mobilepay users.
-MobilePay is already available in Denmark, Norway and Finland and may well emerge as the winner from the mobile payment market in the Nordics.
-It already has a very significant user base.

 MobilePay has a few weaknesses as well, most notably a delay in money transfer to a bank other than Danske Bank and the fact that it requires its users to own a credit/debit card in addition to the smartphone and a bank account.

-### Dankort Mobil

-Has a wide array of payment methods and could be the 2nd best of the solutions behind MobilePay.

-### Vipps

-Probably excessively geared towards the local market, needs more research.

 ### Swish

-Swish uses a Swedish BankId application as an extra mobile app.
+Swedish Swish uses a Swedish BankId application as an extra mobile app.
 This approach has significant weaknesses but also some strengths.

 First of all, Swish is SEK and Sweden only.
 As it uses two apps, its use cases are more cumbersome than they need to be.
-On the plus side, due to BankId, Swish is able to transfer the payments instantly to all participating banks.
+On the plus side, due to BankId, Swish is able to transfer the payments instantly to all participating banks as well as being able to show the payee's name before the payment is being made.

+### Predictions

+MobilePay is aiming at being able to interoperate w/the Swedish Swish in order to be able to transfer payments between Swedish Swish users and Mobilepay users.
+MobilePay is already available in Denmark, Norway and Finland and may well emerge as the winner from the mobile payment market in the Nordics.
+It already has a very significant user base.

 Swish has a large market share in Sweden and seems solely geared to the Swedish markets.
 As it is so strong locally and offers instant payments in that area, MobilePay is now trying to get into collaboration with Swish rather than attempting to take over its market.

 It is likely that Swish will win the Swedish mobile payments market.
 If it ends up in collaboration with MobilePay its users will be able to transfer money to most Nordic destinations via the MobilePay infrastructure.
+Together, they could become the actor in the mobile payments markets in the Nordics.

 ## About